 I shoved the Dutch recipe under his American nose.
 He glanced down.
 “This is a foreign language to me,” he reminded me gently.
 “Maybe your mother didn’t write it down correctly.”

-I glared at him and he retreated to the living room.
+I glared at him and he escaped to the living room.

 Lonely on the road to pea soup